DevExpress-Examples/devextreme-cascading-selectboxes/Angular/README.md

 # Angular

-Take a look at the following files of this example to see the required code:
+Take a look at the following files to see the code of this example:

 - [app.component.html](Angular/src/app/app.component.html)
 - [app.component.ts](Angular/src/app/app.component.ts)